LaPingvino/wukkie.uk/GETTING_STARTED.md

 1. Open your browser to `http://localhost:8787`
 2. You should see the Wukkie.uk interface
-3. Click "Login with Bluesky"
+3. Click "Login with Bluesky" to open the secure login modal
 4. Enter your Bluesky handle (e.g., `yourname.bsky.social`)
-5. Enter your **app password** (not your main password!)
-6. You should see "Successfully logged in!"
+5. You'll be redirected to Bluesky's secure OAuth page
+6. Login with your regular Bluesky credentials
+7. You'll be redirected back and see "Welcome back!" message

 ### 4. Test Issue Creation